Cancer Canyon

 The rapids may be the second round of chemotherapy that your doctor recommends.
 It may be the juggling of work and family responsibilities when you feel like quitting ... not just work, but life.

-And there are the marauders … out to steal every last bit of dignity as you sit half-naked with a machine pinching half of your chest to insert a small chip or copper wire.
+And there are the marauders ... out to steal every last bit of dignity.
 It may be the person in the mirror that's taped and bandaged and swollen, who thinks they can never be the same.
 It may be the nurse in the office that's said the wrong thing and made you feel like a freak, or small and alone.

 You'll have a second night at Phantom Ranch.
 You'll burn those fears in tonight's campfire ... then you'll dance like a wild Indian and celebrate the fact you're living through another night in the canyon and you're going to make it to Bright Angel Lodge.